Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Classic tofu skin instant noodles + convenience store fried chicken + alcohol.

-Day 3 (09/15 Mon) — Tokyo Station Ichibangai, Atami Fireworks Festival
+Day 3 (09/15 Mon) — Tokyo Station First Avenue, Atami Fireworks Festival

 Planning to take the 14:57 Shinkansen to Atami.

-Highlight of this day — Atami Fireworks Festival; slept in and headed out late in the morning.
+Highlight of this trip — Atami Fireworks Festival; slept in and headed out late in the morning.

 11:10 Tokyo Station

-Approaching noon, first find food inside the station.
+Near noon, first look for food inside the station.

 There is also a Gokumiya at Tokyo Station, but it gets very crowded.
 It opens at 11:00, and many people are already lining up by then.
 It looks like the wait time is about an hour.